Cell-, Stem Cell and Developmental Biology, 12 creditsCell, stamcells- och utvecklingsbiologi, 12 hp

 Regarding knowledge and understanding

-- demonstrate an understanding of the concept of stem cells, and how they relate to tissue development, tissue homeostasis and repair/regeneration,
+- demonstrate an understanding for the concept of stem cells, and how they relate to tissue development, tissue homeostasis and repair/regeneration,

-- demonstrate an understanding of how stem cells can be applied in medical research and disease treatments,
+- demonstrate an understanding for how stem cells can be applied in medical research and disease treatments,

-- demonstrate an understanding of the different types of literature related to scientific research.
+- demonstrate an understanding for the different types of literature related to scientific research,

 Regarding skills and abilities